Monitoring report covering the period from January to June 2020

 - To create the critical mass to develop break-through actions.

 - To develop different models for public-private partnerships that are needed in this area (in particular considering transforming healthcare into proactive care for health).

 All participating regions are seeing themselves as regions boosting innovations development in sport.
 The consortium is covering the sport field from the different types of outdoor to indoor physical activities.
 There are partners focusing on the top sport facilities development, having different testing and development environments, living labs, supporting sport to become regular social phenomena and supporting the development of the new sport innovations.
 In addition, sport is often in relation to other industries, like tourism.
 The ClusSport consortium provides the platform where the interfaces create perfect breeding ground to treat sport as an emerging industry creating real possibility for the new entrepreneurship.
 The partner regions and organisations in the ClusSport complete the missing competences of each other.

-The consortium is supported by The European Platform for Sport Innovation (EPSI) which is a major network in implementing the strategy that the regions will create.
+The Sport partnership (ClusSport) is actively supported by the European Platform for Sport Innovation (EPSI) which is a major network in implementing the strategy that the regions will create.
 EPSI will coordinate the activities among its members in the sport area in order to boost investments and foster collaboration among the stakeholders along the sport value chain in Europe.
 EPSI will serve as a focal point in order to coordinate a wide range of activities at national and EU level.
 EPSI will also make recommendations for the European Commission to include wider consideration of the Sport domain on its research agenda.
 Gathering forces through the value chain and sharing knowledge will help in coordinating sport EU initiatives.

 List of Regions involved

 - Smart Sport Wearables (quantified self) – ICT4Self (Flanders)